TheFifthRider/fate-slash-fate/docs/quick-ref.md

 As many as you want.

 **Q: Can I use Free Invokes from different Aspects at the same time?**
-Yes!
+Yes

+**Q: Can I use a Fate Point with Free Invokes?**
+Yes, but only one.

 **Q: What happens when I use a Command Seal?**
 * Create an Aspect named after the Command
 * Aspect gets 2 Free Invokes
 * Aspect can be invoked for +3 instead of +2

-## The Flow of Combat
+## Combat

 ### ROAR!

 1. Player Roll against +2 to Create An Advantage using a Combat Style.
 2. GM gets a chance to Create An Advantage
 3. Repeat until all Players participating in the Roar have Roared

-4. Battle Begins
+**Keeping Your Roar Aspect:**
-5. Player's Attacks only use their Roar Style or an adjacent Style.
+*  Player's Attacks only use their Roar Style or an adjacent Style.
-6. When Player uses another Style to Attack, the Roar Aspect is removed.
+*  When Player uses another Style to Attack, the Roar Aspect is removed.

 | Roar Style | Adjacent Styles |
 | ---- | ---- |